 The long-term goal of the Hawaiʻi Pacific Islands Mammography Registry (HIPIMR) is to develop accurate and validated models of breast cancer risk and detection in real-time for women with the diverse breast cancer risk profiles as described above who have not been well represented in breast cancer cohorts and clinical trials so far.

-Below you will find projects and workshops put on by the UH Cancer Center in collaboration with various research institutions and medical partners to address this issue, with a special focus on the unique population of Hawai‘i and the rest of the Pacific.
+Below you will find studies put on by the UH Cancer Center in collaboration with various research institutions and medical partners to address this issue, with a special focus on the unique population of Hawaiʻi and the Pacific.

 In this pre-pilot study, we propose to evaluate the effectiveness of the iBreastExam (iBE) as an early detection tool among women of Pacific Islander ancestry.
 We would also test the acceptance of the technology with an interview of the participants.
 With the completion of this pilot, we would gain a preliminary understanding of the strengths and limitations of this device and the acceptance of the device in the community.